-The urban lease regime is established in the Portuguese Civil Code in accordance with the provisions approved by Law no. 6/2006 of 27 February 2006, amended by Law no. 31/2012 of 14 August 2012, also known as the "New Urban Lease Regime".
-The urban lease agreements are divided into two types: lease agreements for residential purposes and lease agreements for non-residential purposes.
+The urban lease regime is established in the Portuguese Civil Code in accordance with the provisions approved by Law number 6/2006 of 27 February 2006, amended by Law number 31/2012 of 14 August of 2012, Law number 79/2014 of 19 December 2014, Law number 42/2017 of 14 June 14 2017 and Law number 43/2017 of 14 June 2017, also known as the New Urban Lease Regime.
+Urban lease agreements are divided into two types: lease agreement for habitation purposes and lease agreements for non-habitation purposes.

-Rents and lease terms of commercial leases are freely regulated between the parties.
-In fact, the most relevant aspects of commercial lease agreements such as term, termination and renewal are freely negotiated by the parties.
-Contrary to lease agreements for residential purposes, the mandatory regime is not applicable to commercial leases and will only apply residually in cases where the parties have not defined the respective regime in the lease agreement.
+Rents and lease terms of commercial leases are freely regulated between parties.
+In fact, the most relevant aspects of commercial lease agreements such as term, termination and renewal are freely negotiated by parties.
+Contrary to lease agreements for habitation purposes, the mandatory regime is not applicable to commercial leases and only applies residually in cases where the parties have not defined the respective regime in a lease agreement.